-Security escorts are available to students, faculty, staff and visitors who are on campus and are concerned about their safety.
+Security escorts are available to students, faculty, staff and visitors who are on campus and may be concerned about their safety.
 A request can be made by calling the Department of Campus Safety at 908-231-8800 or extension 8800, at the Campus Safety Office located on the ground floor level of Somerset Hall room S-010, speaking with any Campus Security Officer or by using an emergency red phone located in campus building hallways or exterior emergency callbox.
+Classrooms now have telephones providing direct communication with the Campus Safety Office.